Category

 末永幸歩さん

 What I'm writing now is a book about "sensibility."
-In Art Thinking for 13-Year-Olds, I wrote that artists do three things in the process of creating work: "Observe the world through their own unique perspective," "Generate their own answers," and "In doing so, generate new questions."
+In Art Thinking for 13-Year-Olds, I wrote that artists do three things in the process of creating their work: "Observe the world through their own unique perspective," "Generate their own answers," and "In doing so, generate new questions."
 Schools, companies, and various other places that resonated with this concept invited me for lectures and workshops, leading me to engage with many different settings.
-Through this, I realized something.
-When conducting corporate training, I noticed everyone focused intensely on producing "their own unique answers."
-The emphasis was squarely on creating new value, on crafting answers never seen before.
-Conversely, in schools—perhaps influenced by the current push for inquiry-based learning—I often observed teachers stressing the importance of first formulating "new questions."
-I was frequently asked to teach students how to pose questions effectively.
+Through this, I realized something.When conducting training sessions at companies, I noticed everyone focused intensely on producing "their own unique answers."
+The emphasis was squarely on creating new value, on producing answers that hadn't existed before.
+Conversely, in schools—perhaps influenced by the current adoption of inquiry-based learning—I often observed teachers instructing students that formulating "new questions" was paramount.
+I was even asked to teach them how to pose questions.

 In response to these situations, I realized we must thoroughly cultivate the first of these three points: "your own unique perspective."
-Conversely, I don't believe there's a specific method for creating answers or formulating questions.
+Put another way, there's no specific method for creating answers or formulating questions.
 If you possess your own unique perspective, answers and questions will naturally emerge.
-And seeing the world through your own unique perspective isn't about training your observational skills or anything like that; I believe it's about "sensitivity."
-I believe opening your sensibility and accepting the various influences from the world leads to seeing it through your own unique perspective.
+And seeing the world through your own unique perspective isn't about training your observational skills or anything like that; I believe it's about "sensitivity."I believe opening your sensibility and accepting the various influences from the world leads to seeing it through your own unique perspective.
 Sensibility is like a door.
 If it's closed, you can't receive anything the world offers, no matter how much is out there .
 Conversely, if you open that door, things come in on their own, without you having to search for them.
 You receive what enters.
 Only then does your "own unique answer" emerge.

-This book is structured around finding hints for opening the door of sensitivity from artists and children.
+This book is structured around finding hints for opening the door to sensitivity from artists and children.
 Artists are people who create their own answers through their unique perspectives, so we can find hints within their works and their very way of life.
 And then there are children.
 Young children naturally perceive the world through their own unique lens.
-By imagining a child's perspective, I believe adults can also gain hints for opening the door of their own sensitivity.
+By imagining a child's perspective, I believe adults can also gain hints for opening the door to their own sensitivity.

 When all of us stand before this vast, flat world and our sensibilities open up, won't Ms. Suenaga's work naturally connect to the "six artworks born in the 20th century"?
 At that moment, I feel we'll find ourselves murmuring, "Another dot in history has connected."